 Jana is a native of Leander, Texas and a graduate of the University of Maryland and University of Maryland School of Law.
 Jana practiced law for 15 years at the state and local level, as well as through private practice, with a focus on legislative advocacy before transitioning to a full-time job as a musician and administrator at a large Episcopal church.
 After 25 years in the Washington, DC area, Jana and her family recently made the exciting move to Durango, Colorado where she has enjoyed exploring the outdoors with her husband David, who works for the Southern Ute Indian Tribe, her two children, and their adorable bernadoodle, Copper.

-David has worked for a variety of financial firms, on and off Wall Street, for more than 30 years.
+A graduate of the University of California, Berkeley, David has worked for a variety of financial firms, on and off Wall Street, for some 35 years.
 He now runs his own in Wyoming & New Mexico.
 He has served on several boards, including not-for-profits, and enjoys exploring the West, either on foot, skis or by small plane.
-David lives in Santa Fe, New Mexico with his wife Carla.
+David lives in Santa Fe, New Mexico with his wife of 25 years, Carla.

 Marion grew up in Rochester, New York.
 Marion received a BA from Wellesley College, an MBA from Stanford Business School and MA from Stanford University.
 Marion’s business career spans a variety of financial institutions, including Bankers Trust Company, Nomura Securities and, currently, Atrevida Partners (investment advisor and hedge fund manager).
 She has served on a number of non-profit boards and industry associations.
 Her interests include travel (including in an RV), classical music (especially opera) and western landscape and plein air art.
 She first visited Mesa Verde National Park in the 1950s on a family camping trip in a station wagon and is delighted to have the opportunity to serve its interests.
 Marion lives in Darien, Connecticut and Durango, Colorado with her partner Joseph.